 Tracking Your Child’s Location

-On the parent’s phone under Manage settings > Location, make sure “See your child’s location” is on.
-The child’s phone must be on and connected to the internet by either the phones data plan or via WiFi in order for you to see their location.
+On the parent’s phone under Account settings > Location settings, make sure “See your child’s location” is on.
+The child’s phone must be on and connected to the internet by either the phones data plan or via Wi-Fi in order for you to see their location.
 Otherwise, it will show their last known location.
 With your child’s location being on, you will see a map that shows their location.
 You can tap to expand it and zoom in.
 If the location isn’t very recent or in real-time, it will show as grayed out and should tell you when it was last updated.

 With screen time, you can set daily limits for how long your child can use their phone for the whole day.
 You can also set time limits on apps to manage how much time they can spend on a specific app each day.
 Creating a bedtime is another screen time option.
 When screen time limits are met, the smartphone will lock.
 Your child won’t be able to unlock the phone to use it.
 They also will not be able to see notifications.
 However, they can answer phone calls and tap “Emergency” to make a phone call.
 If the parent needs to unlock or lock the phone at any time, this can be done within the parent’s Google Family Link app.
 You can also use Google Family Link’s app activity reports to see which apps your child is using most.